Vilasi/materialize-css-practice/README.md

 # materialize-css-practice
 A website built using the Materialize CSS Framework.
-Intended for practice purpoises only.
+Intended for practice purposes only.